 Knee sleeves are worn for multiple reasons by strength athletes.
 Two of the major reasons are for extra knee support and maintaining joint warmth.
 There are different levels of thickness knee sleeves provide for athletes, and their thickness is often dependent on an athlete’s sport and needs.
-A thicker sleeve like SBD Knee Sleeves are typically preferred by powerlifters and strongman competitors, while thinner sleeves are utilized most by functional fitness athletes and recreational lifters.
+A thicker sleeve like SBD Knee Sleeves are typically preferred by powerlifters and strongman competitors.

 SBD is a company that makes a variety of high-end supportive lifting gear for elite strength athletes.
 They’re based in the United Kingdom and have become widely known in the powerlifting and strongman communities.
 When we received our pair of SBD knee sleeves I was excited to put them to the test.

 I prefer to lift in a powerlifting style, so I tested these sleeves heavily with low-bar back squats, high-bar back squats, and to add variety, the power clean.
 Additionally, I’ve competed in these sleeves twice, and have had some great experiences in them.

 - Stable and supportive with a thicker 7mm neoprene.

 - Durable knee sleeve option with reinforced stitching throughout.

 - Great for competing in, as multiple federations allow them.

 - Versatile option for powerlifters, strongman athletes, and weightlifters.